 Inspectional Services permitting process

-When applying for a permit in person applicants, must visit counters 1 and/or 2 (for large projects).
-Both counters are located at:
+When applying for a permit in person, applicants must visit counters 1 and 2 for large projects.

 You can process applications online for minor work, including short-form, alteration, erect, amendment, electrical, plumbing, gas, and use of premises permits.